Yaziris/HiveDisCured/README.md

 > Enter your Hive-Engine token symbol:

 - The project's curation governance token symbol.

+> Staked or Liquid balance tokens?
+[S/L]:

+- Which user token balance to check for, their staked tokens or liquid.

 > Enter the minimum amount of tokens held for curator role: